mohitNEC/VM/opcua-IoTIntegration.rst

 -   Invoke a mapping tool responsible of automatically building the config.js (**NOTE:** **_Before using the MappingTool, erase the three objects: *types*, *contexts*, *contextSubscriptions* within the existing config.js_**)
 -   Use the REST API

-**Important Note:** Since in the following parts of this tutorial we are going to use the REST API.
+**Note:** Since in the following parts of this tutorial we are going to use the REST API.
 The default empty config.json is preloaded and we have disabled autoprovisioning for this tutorial so we will be provisioning device using REST API.

 **Step 2:** Provision a new Device
 ----------------------------------